wusatosi/exemplar/README.md

 ## Integrate beman.exemplar into your project

-To use `beman.exemplar` in your C++ project, you should include relavent headers from `beman.exemplar` in your source files.
+To use `beman.exemplar` in your C++ project, you should include relevant headers from `beman.exemplar` in your source files.

 ```c++
 #include <beman/exemplar/identity.hpp>